alesanmed/my-homelab/bazarr/README.md

 ## Deployment

 Deploying this instance of bazarr can be done running a couple of commands.
-First, you have to create a network with the same name as you put in `MEDIA_NETWORK` variable.
+First, you have to create a network with the same name as you put in `MEDIA_NETWORK` variable, if the network doesn't exists already.

 ```bash
 docker network create example_network